corinfogarty/olsTween/README.md

 # olsTween
-Lightweight (3kb minified) GSAP like CSS3 js library for banner animation.
+Lightweight (3kb minified) js library for banner animation using CSS.

 # Usage
 Declare all objects as ids and assign them to a variable using getElementById